bahaidev/textbrowser/README.md

         `"node_modules/textbrowser/appdata/languages.json"`.

     -   `site` - Path for the `site.json` containing meta-data on the site.
-        (Not currently in use, but is intended for providing surrounding navigation information such as breadcrumbs.)
+        (Only used currently for localization, but is intended for providing surrounding navigation information such as breadcrumbs.)

     -   `namespace` - Namespace to use as a prefix for all `localStorage`.
         Defaults to `"textbrowser"` but this could clash with other TextBrowser